-Here is what you need to know about dogs, oranges and how to react when your pet is pestering for a taste.
+Here is what you need to know about dogs, oranges and how to react when your pet is begging for a taste.

 Can dogs eat oranges?

 Yes, dogs can eat oranges.
-This citrus fruit is not toxic to dogs, and should not have a negative effect on an otherwise healthy hound, if given in moderation.
-You should not feed your dog more than one or two orange segments, and keep in mind your dog’s size when thinking about portion control.
+This citrus fruit is not toxic or dangerous to dogs, and while oranges have no particular nutrients that could have a negative effect on an otherwise healthy dog, moderation is key.
+On average, you should not feed your dog more than two orange slices, but keep in mind your dog’s size when thinking about portion control.

-If you’re unsure whether a human food is safe for your dog to eat, check with your vet first, even if you’re planning on feeding it as an occasional treat.
-Also keep an eye out for any adverse reaction to the new food.
+Don’t forget it’s always best to check with your vet before adding human foods to your dog’s diet, even as an occasional treat.
+And keep an eye out for your dog’s reaction to the new food.

 Are oranges good for dogs?